Anna Christie: Adaptations

-The play was adapted by Bradley King for a 1923 film of the same name directed by John Griffith Wray and Thomas H. Ince, with stars Blanche Sweet, William Russell, George F. Marion, and Eugenie Besserer.
+Anna Christie was adapted by Bradley King for a 1923 film of the same name directed by John Griffith Wray and Thomas H. Ince, with stars Blanche Sweet, William Russell, George F. Marion, and Eugenie Besserer.

-The play inspired Kiri no Minato, directed by Kenji Mizoguchi in 1923, though the plot is quite different from the original.
+The play inspired the 1923 film Kiri no Minato directed by Kenji Mizoguchi with a plot that differs from the original.
 This film is lost.

-A 1930 film adaptation by Frances Marion was directed by Clarence Brown and starred Greta Garbo, Charles Bickford, George F. Marion and Marie Dressler.
+A 1930 film adaptation by Frances Marion was directed by Clarence Brown and starred Greta Garbo, Charles Bickford, George F. Marion, and Marie Dressler.
 This pre-Code film used the marketing slogan "Garbo Talks!", as it was her first talkie.
-Her first spoken line has become her most famous: "Give me a whiskey with ginger ale on the side, and don't be stingy, baby."
-George F. Marion, who had performed the role of Anna's father in the original Broadway production, reprised the role in both the 1923 and 1930 film adaptations.
+Her first spoken line has become one of her most famous: "Give me a whiskey with ginger ale on the side, and don't be stingy, baby."
+George F. Marion, who had played Anna's father in the original Broadway production, reprised the role in the 1923 and 1930 film adaptations.

-A German-language adaptation, also starring Garbo, was filmed in 1930 and released the same year, using the same production as the English language film that had concluded filming in 1929.
-This version was adapted by Frances Marion, translated by Walter Hasenclever and directed by Jacques Feyder.
-In addition to Garbo, the cast included Theo Shall, Hans Junkermann, and Salka Viertel.
+A German-language adaptation, also starring Garbo, was filmed and released in 1930.
+This version was adapted by Frances Marion, translated by Walter Hasenclever, and directed by Jacques Feyder.
+Besides Garbo, the cast included Theo Shall, Hans Junkermann, and Salka Viertel.

-In 1957, a thoroughly reworked adaptation by George Abbott with music and lyrics by Bob Merrill, called New Girl in Town, opened on Broadway.
-It ran for 431 performances.
+In 1957, New Girl in Town, a musical adaptation by George Abbott with music and lyrics by Bob Merrill, opened on Broadway and ran for 431 performances.
+A 1959 adaptation staged by London's Unity Theatre featured an all-Black West Indian cast with Sylvia Carle as Anna and Neville Monroe as Mat.

-In 2018, Encompass New Opera Theatre presented an opera adaptation composed by Edward Thomas with a libretto by Joe Masteroff at the Baruch College Performing Arts Center in New York City.
-Directed by Nancy Rhodes and conducted by Julian Wachner, it featured Melanie Long in the title role, Frank Basile as Chris, Jonathan Estabrooks as Mat, Joe Hermlayn as Marthy and Mike Pirozzi as Larry.
+In 2018, Encompass New Opera Theatre presented an opera adaptation composed by Edward Thomas with a libretto by Joe Masteroff at the Baruch College Performing Arts Center in New York.
+Directed by Nancy Rhodes and conducted by Julian Wachner, it featured Melanie Long in the title role, Frank Basile as Chris, Jonathan Estabrooks as Mat, Joe Hermlayn as Marthy, and Mike Pirozzi as Larry.
 It ran for 12 performances.
-A recording with the original cast, produced by Thomas Z. Shepard and conducted by Julian Wachner, with the orchestra NOVUS New York, will be released by Broadway Records on August 16, 2019.
-It is a collaboration of Trinity Church and Encompass New Opera Theatre.
+A recording with the original cast, produced by Thomas Z. Shepard and conducted by Julian Wachner with the orchestra NOVUS New York, was released by Broadway Records in 2019, the outcome of a collaboration between Trinity Church and Encompass New Opera Theatre.

 Trivia

 According to actress Ellen Burstyn in the 2012 film Marilyn in Manhattan, Marilyn Monroe performed a scene from Anna Christie at the Actors Studio with Maureen Stapleton.
 Calling the story "legendary," Burstyn said, "Everybody who saw that says that it was not only the best work Marilyn ever did, it was some of the best work ever seen at Studio, and certainly the best interpretation of Anna Christie anybody ever saw.
-She...achieved real greatness in that scene."
+She... achieved real greatness in that scene."